Rhinoplasty & Nose Job Surgery in London

 -

-Will my nose need to be broken during rhinoplasty?You may be an appropriate candidate for preservation rhinoplasty which addresses removal of the dorsal hump in an incremental manner with the use of non-destructive reduction methods.
+Will my nose need to be broken during rhinoplasty?You may be an appropriate candidate for preservation rhinoplasty, which addresses the removal of the dorsal hump incrementally with the use of non-destructive reduction methods.

 -